ochairo/vanillante/README.md

 ## Overview

-This project aims to create a starting point code for vanilla or non-vanilla spa projects.
+This is a starting point project for single page applications.
+It aims to be adaptable, modifiable, framework agnostic,
+but at the same time open to adapting frameworks and libraries.

 ## Tech stack